uw-cmg/DefectSTEMVideoAnalysis/README.md

 ## Run

 You first need to download the weights we trained.
-It is Github Large Files, you need to use `git lfs clone` or you can download it from [this FigShare URL](https://doi.org/10.6084/m9.figshare.13217495.v1)
+You can download it from [this FigShare Link](https://doi.org/10.6084/m9.figshare.13217495.v1)

 If you want to train for original YOLO weights, following instructions described [here](https://github.com/uw-cmg/DefectSTEMVideoAnalysis/tree/master/codes)